kimruddock/pawelgrzybek.github.io/_posts/2016-12-31-top-picks-2016-december.md

 [https://bitsofco.de/an-overview-of-client-side-storage/](https://bitsofco.de/an-overview-of-client-side-storage/)

-It is a great explanation / comparison of all possibble methods of storing a data in the client / browser.
+A great explanation / comparison of all possible methods of storing a data in the client / browser.
 A love the examples next to each method.

 - - -